Debraheem/Massive_star_binaries/Lab3.md

 Also note that we have approximately matched the period to that from the Minilab1 run.

-4. As our goal is to evolve the spin of the black hole, we would like to save this spin evolution into the history file.
+4. As our goal is to evolve the spin of the black hole, we would like to save this spin evolution in the `binary_history.data` file.
 To do this go to the `run_binary_extras.f90` file and there in the function `how_many_extra_binary_history_columns` replace the `how_many_extra_binary_history_columns = 0` line with `how_many_extra_binary_history_columns = 1`.
 This tells the code that we would like to have an extra history column.

 5. Next, we will have to tell the code what data we want to write in this column.
-For this go to the `data_for_extra_binary_history_columns` function in the same file.
-At the end of the function include the following
+For this, go to the `data_for_extra_binary_history_columns` function in the same file.
+At the end of the function, include the following
     ```fortran
        names(1) = 'abh'
        !
 Set the spin of the black hole at the beginning of mass transfer to zero